Query tools

 ORDER BY name ASC

-LIMIT 5| NAME VARCHAR | CATEGORY VARCHAR | DISPLAY_ORDER ARRAY | LNAME BIGINT |
+LIMIT 5| NAME VARCHAR | CATEGORY VARCHAR | DISPLAY_ORDER ARRAY | TITLE VARCHAR | TAGS VARCHAR | RELATED_TAGS VARCHAR | LNAME BIGINT |

-| 1-concepts/1-why_featuremesh.md | DOC_PAGE | [1, 1] | 31 |
+| 1-concepts/1-why_featuremesh.md | DOC_PAGE | [1, 1] | Why FeatureMesh? | [(empty)] | [(empty)] | 31 |

-| 1-concepts/2-design_philosophy.md | DOC_PAGE | [1, 2] | 33 |
+| 1-concepts/2-design_philosophy.md | DOC_PAGE | [1, 2] | Design philosophy | [(empty)] | [(empty)] | 33 |

-| 1-concepts/3-batch_analytics.md | DOC_PAGE | [1, 3] | 31 |
+| 1-concepts/3-in_your_organisation.md | DOC_PAGE | [1, 3] | FeatureQL in your organization | [(empty)] | [(empty)] | 36 |

-| 1-concepts/4-real_time_serving.md | DOC_PAGE | [1, 4] | 33 |
+| 1-concepts/4-batch_analytics.md | DOC_PAGE | [1, 4] | Batch analytics | [(empty)] | [(empty)] | 31 |

-| 1-concepts/5-business_use_cases.md | DOC_PAGE | [1, 5] | 34 |
+| 1-concepts/5-real_time_serving.md | DOC_PAGE | [1, 5] | Real-time serving | [(empty)] | [(empty)] | 33 |

 Filter by category, search content with LIKE, and sort results to find relevant pages, code samples, and function references.
-Combined with SHOW FUNCTIONS and SHOW FUNCTION SIGNATURES (covered in Operators & Functions ), these tools make FeatureQL largely self-documenting.
+Combined with SHOW FUNCTIONS and SHOW SIGNATURES (covered in Operators & Functions ), these tools make FeatureQL largely self-documenting.

 Code samples